 James Hansen

-It was Dr. Hansen who, in the sweltering, drought-scorched summer of 1988, went where few scientists were willing to go - before Congress, to explain just how serious the potential for global warming truly was.
-Dr. Hansen courageously testified that the time had come to recognize that the "greenhouse effect" was real and that new and cleaner sources of energy had to be found.
+In 1988, Dr. Hansen went where few scientists were willing to go - before Congress, to explain just how serious the potential for global warming truly was.
+He courageously testified that the time had come to recognize that the “greenhouse effect” was real and that new and cleaner sources of energy had to be found.
 Time has validated his position.

 The director of the National Aeronautics and Space Administration's Goddard Institute for Space Studies in New York, Dr. Hansen has collected and analyzed global surface temperatures and studied the earth's atmosphere since the 1970s.
 The advocacy role he has undertaken has placed him squarely in the uncomfortable role of serving as lightening rod in the debate.
 He is respected among his peers for his creativity, his intellectual rigor and flexibility, and his dogged pursuit of this pressing global problem.
 Dr. Hansen's critics, however, claim that his findings and computer models are uncertain, contradictory and prone to induce hysteria.